 Just in Case

 If your student mentions they are having difficulty, there are many places they can turn; including speaking with their professor and/or teacher assistant.
 There are also peer academic study groups.
 Students should explore the college they are in.
-The chemistry department offers free tutoring to all UCF students. (closed during the summer semester and during the pandemic. continue to check back for opening.)
+The chemistry department offers free tutoring to all UCF students.
+(Closed during the summer semester and during the pandemic. continue to check back for opening.)
 For math classes, look to the Math Success Center, which is presently offering online support.

 UCF also has the Knights Academic Resource Services, KARS to help students find a quiet place to study, tutoring for a specific course, have your laptop fixed or learn how to start a research paper and more.
 I am a big believer that every student should probably visit the Writing Center while at UCF because at some point they will have to write something; whether it is a research paper or a resume.
 Another good resource can be found via UCF’s test prep courses.

-Textbook rental and purchase company Chegg, offers Chegg Study for $14.95.
-Students have found success working with their specialists.
+Textbook rental and purchase company Chegg offers Chegg Study.
+Students have found success in working with their specialists.
 They offer study help in business (finance, economics, accounting, operations management), Engineering (computer science, electrical, mechanical and civil engineering), Math (algebra, calculus, stats and probability, and other math) and science (physics, chemistry, biology).
 Chegg Study is a great tool for help with homework.
 Also, get step-by-step solutions and answers in a pinch from experts and subject enthusiasts for your courses, 24/7.
 Stay ahead in your classes with Chegg Study for $14.95/month or $99.95/year.
-For more personal help, they also have Chegg Tutor which gives more one-on-one help.
-The price is $15/week for 30 minutes (50 cents/additional minute) and they offer a free trial.
+For more personal help, they also have a Chegg Tutor which gives more one-on-one help.
+The price is $15/week for 30 minutes (50¢/additional minute) and they offer a free trial.